kirabo22/30DaysOfPython/README.md

 # 30DaysOfPython

-my 30 days of python assignment
+my 30 days of python assignment in order of doing.